Bluemethyst/StrlnkIPScn/README.md

 java -jar %~dp0\StrlnkIPScn_1-0-0.jar %*
 ```
 2. Add the directory containing your jar file and the batch file to the PATH environment variable.
 You can do this by:
-   -  Right-click on Computer.
-   -  Click on Properties.
+   - Press your Windows key and search for PATH.
-   -  Click on Advanced system settings.
+   - Click on Edit the system environment variables.
    - Click on Environment Variables.
    - Under System Variables, find PATH, and click on it.
    - In the Edit windows, modify PATH by adding the directory of your jar file at the end, preceded with a semicolon (;).
 ### Linux
 1. Create a bash script named strlnkipscn in the same directory as your jar file with the following content:
 ```bash